shreya-jain123/cfg-grammar-chatbot/README.md

 <<<<<<< HEAD
 # CFG-Based Chatbot for Grammar Validation 🤖

-This project demonstrates the use of Context-Free Grammar (CFG) and NLTK to build a simple chatbot that validates English sentence grammar.
+This project demonstrates the use of Context-Free Grammar (CFG) and NLTK to build a simple chatbot that validates English and Hindi sentence grammar.

 ## Run in Terminal
 ```bash